-- Shade the outdoor air conditioning unit.
+1. Provide shade for your outdoor air conditioning unit.

 The outdoor unit for the central air conditioning system or a window unit is just like a car in the summer.
 Left in the sun, it will heat up.
 That means the system has to work harder.
 You can provide shade for the unit by planting a tree several feet away.
 Make sure you know which direction the tree’s shadow will fall and ensure the branches will not hang closer than five feet above the unit.